miksiu120/gym-forge/README.md

 - [ ] Profile edit
 - [ ] Traning plans - add new traning plans
 - [ ] Completing trainings

-## AI tools to add

-- Ask an LLM to review the training plan created by a user

-Stay tuned for updates! 🔥💪🏼